aieslab/aieslab.github.io/_projects/opportunity_pmv_vav.md

 ## What We're Doing

-We're building a control system that optimizes the entire air-side of large commercial buildings—AHUs, VAV boxes, fans, dampers—using thermal comfort (PMV) as the primary feedback signal instead of just temperature.
+We're building a control system that optimizes the entire air-side of large commercial buildings (AHUs, VAV boxes, fans, dampers) using thermal comfort (PMV) as the primary feedback signal instead of just temperature.

 The controller coordinates:
 - Supply air temperature reset based on zone demands